mwagenfuehr/XceedToolkitRichTextBoxIssueExample/README.md

 ### Example 01

-This is a simple program that uses the `RichTextBox` as is.
+This is a simple program that uses the `RichTextBox` from the WpfToolkit as is.
 So no modifications or anything are made to any of the Properties.

 But you'll notice two things:
 1. An exception will be thrown right when the program starts (The Property `RichTextBox.TextFormatter` will be initilized with the default `RtfFormatter`)